GENERATION SDG / GÉNÉRATION ODD

 In order to support journalistic investigations into sustainability issues WGSI contributes funding to support The Discourse’s Sustainable Development Beat.

-TVO, the Government of Ontario’s partner in digital learning, broadcast SDG-focussed episodes of The Agenda with Steve Paikin from April 23-25, 2018.
+TVO, the Government’s partner in digital learning, broadcast SDG-focused episodes of The Agenda with Steve Paikin from April 23-25.
 Watch those episodes and learn more on their website.